zyenai/ics-services/README.md

 # ics-services
-ICS-focused custom Well Known Port List for Nmap
+A customized, ICS-focused Well Known Port List for Nmap